ctnava/rxtechnotes/settings.md

   - Aims to reduce 30-day readmission rates (typically around 20%)

 > 🛡️ All pharmacy technicians must document their actions in the pharmacy system in real-time to ensure traceability and compliance.

+#### Hospital Communication

+Effective communication between hospital departments is essential to ensure timely, accurate, and coordinated patient care.
+Pharmacy technicians are frequently involved in both direct and indirect communication related to medication management.

+##### ☎️ Phone Calls

+Pharmacy technicians are often the first point of contact for incoming calls to the pharmacy.
+It is essential to:

+- Answer promptly using professional **telephone etiquette**
+- **Identify yourself** and the department ("Pharmacy, this is [name], how can I help you?")
+- Triage the nature of the call:
+  - **Forward clinical or drug information questions** to a pharmacist
+  - Handle routine requests such as **medication status**, **delivery confirmation**, or **stock availability**

+> 🚨 Calls from critical care units or the Emergency Department (ED) may involve urgent needs.
+Always prioritize according to urgency and policy.

+##### 📧 Email & SMS Communication

+Many hospitals use **secure communication platforms** that include:

+- **Hospital-issued smartphones or pagers** assigned at the start of a shift and returned at the end
+- **Internal email and secure messaging apps** (e.g., TigerConnect, Vocera, or Epic Secure Chat)
+- These tools are used for:
+  - Direct messaging between staff
+  - Reporting missing doses or requesting restocks
+  - Notifying pharmacy of urgent needs

+> 📌 These devices are **for hospital use only** and must comply with HIPAA regulations.

+##### 📝 Handwritten Requests

+Though less common in fully electronic facilities, handwritten communication may still be used in:

+- **Ancillary departments** (e.g., radiology, respiratory therapy) for **medication requests**
+- **Physician orders** in settings without full Computerized Physician Order Entry (CPOE)
+- Notes left at the **nurses' station** or in medication rooms

+> 🛡️ Pharmacy technicians must check these locations frequently and follow up on any incomplete, unclear, or outdated requests.

+##### 📦 Pneumatic Tube Systems

+Pneumatic tube systems are used to **rapidly transport medications, lab samples, and documents** between the pharmacy and various departments.

+- Medications are placed in **sealed plastic canisters**
+- Tube stations are usually located at:
+  - Nursing stations
+  - Lab departments
+  - Pharmacy
+- ⚠️ **Do not use pneumatic tubes for:**
+  - **Unstable or light-sensitive medications**
+  - **Refrigerated drugs**, **controlled substances**, or **hazardous medications**
+  - **IV bags that exceed size or weight limits**
+  - Items restricted by **hospital policy**

+> 📌 Always follow proper **labeling and tracking procedures** when sending items.

+##### 💻 Computers & Informatics Systems

+Hospital pharmacies rely on **integrated electronic health records (EHRs)** and **order entry systems** to manage medication processes.
+Technicians should be proficient with:

+- **CPOE (Computerized Provider Order Entry):** Allows prescribers to directly enter orders into the system
+- **Electronic Messaging:** Used by staff to report missing medications, request restocks, or clarify orders
+- **Automated Dispensing Cabinets (ADCs):** Interfaced with the pharmacy system to track inventory and medication use

+Hospital IT systems often include:

+- Patient medication history
+- Laboratory data
+- Allergies and contraindications
+- Billing and insurance
+- Reports for drug usage and compliance

+Pharmacy technicians may be tasked with:

+- **Monitoring alerts and refill requests**
+- **Processing incoming orders**
+- **Reconciling inventory electronically**
+- **Escalating clinical issues to the pharmacist**

+###### 🧠 Pharmacy Informatics

+In advanced settings, pharmacy technicians may work on the **pharmacy informatics team**, assisting with:

+- **Programming, testing, and maintaining order entry systems**
+- **Troubleshooting communication issues** between EHR and ADCs (e.g., Pyxis, Omnicell)
+- **Running reports** on drug utilization, inventory, or compliance
+- **Improving workflow efficiency** through system customization

+##### 📚 Access to Drug Information

+Pharmacists are responsible for **providing accurate drug information** to other healthcare professionals and patients.
+Most hospitals subscribe to **clinical reference databases**, which may include:

+- **Lexicomp**
+- **Micromedex**
+- **Clinical Pharmacology**
+- **UpToDate**

+These references can be accessed through:

+- The hospital’s EHR or intranet
+- Mobile devices
+- Dedicated workstations

+> 🛡️ Pharmacy technicians must know which resources are available and how to assist in retrieving non-clinical information when requested.

 ### Long-Term Care (LTC)